tejavarma-aln/Qrcodegenerator/README.md

 *Download all the file to the tally application folder *Register the Dll with the below Steps
-*Change the image path in txt file to the Tally Working directory *load the txt file in Tally
+*load the txt file in Tally